koad/koad-dot-sh/README.md

 ### start local

-grab a local copy, and throw it in your entites 'sites' directory as a folder named as the site you want to host.
+grab a local copy, and throw it in your koad:io entity's 'sites' directory as a folder named as the site you want to host.

 ```bash
 git clone https://github.com/koad/koad-dot-sh.git ~/.astro/sites/koad.sh